 Derek Jeter Net Worth

-Derek Jeter Net Worth: Derek Jeter is an American former professional baseball player, businessman, and baseball executive who has a net worth of $200 million dollars.
+Derek Jeter is an American former professional baseball player, businessman, and baseball executive.
+Derek Jeter has a net worth of $200 million dollars.
 During his career he earned $265 million in baseball salary alone.
-He earned at least $150 million from endorsements.
+He earned at least $150 million from endorsements for a total of $415 million in career earnings.
 He is known as one of the most popular and highest-paid athletes in recent sports history.

 He graduated from Kalamazoo Central High School, where he won multiple awards for his athletic performance, including the 1992 High School Player of the Year Award from the American Baseball Coaches Association, the 1992 Gatorade High School Player of the Year Award, and USA Today's High School Player of the Year.
 He also earned a baseball scholarship to the University of Michigan.